Gluten-free Sun Dried Tomato and Basil Stuffed Chicken Breasts are easy, mouthwatering, and ready in 30 minutes!

-Start by making the Sun Dried Tomato and Basil stuffing which, as I mentioned, is spiked with two types of cheeses – muwahaha!
-Ahem.
-The first is Laughing Low wedges.
-Love these things!
-FYI they are also delicious with pretzels.
+Start by making the Sun Dried Tomato and Basil stuffing which, as I mentioned, is spiked with two types of cheeses.
+The first is Laughing Cow wedges.
+Love these babies!

-To keep with the theme I used Light Mozzarella Sun Dried Tomato & Basil Wedges.
-You’ll need four.
-Just un-peel then pop ’em into a big bowl.
+To keep with the theme I use their Light Mozzarella Sun Dried Tomato & Basil Wedges.
+You’ll need four — peel then pop them into a large mixing bowl.

-Next cut a pocket into the thickest part of 4 chicken breasts.
-Use a sharp knife and make sure not to cut all the through now, ya’ hear?
+Next, slice a pocket into the thickest part of 4 chicken breasts.
+Use a sharp knife and make sure not to cut all the through to the other side.

 Stuff 1/4 of the stuffing into each pocket, then seal with a couple toothpicks.